ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 \mathrm{d}\sigma^{\bot} \left({\omega}_i^\prime\right) = \mathrm{d}\sigma^{\bot} \left({\omega}_t\right)
 $$

-Now we have all the necessary pieces to build the BSDF for the a layer under a smooth Fresnel surface.
+Now we finally have all the necessary pieces to build the BSDF for the a layer under a smooth Fresnel surface.
 Let's *put/substitute* them into the plain definition of BSDF, simplify it and separate the BSDF of the stand-alone inner layer BSDF to see what compensation factors have to be applied to get the correct formula:

 $$
 \begin{eqnarray*}